Guaranteed Success

 am I the number one home inspector in my area?

-Thinking more about it, I wonder if success can be boiled down to only one attribute.
-If so, what would that one attribute be?
+The more I thought about it, the more I wondered: Can success really be boiled down to only one attribute, and if so, what would that attribute be?

 Obviously, intelligence comes to mind.
-Your location along the IQ spectrum certainly plays a significant part in your career.
-But there has to be more to it than that.
-We all know people that are really smart, but just can’t seem to get it together, personally or professionally.
+Your I.Q. certainly plays a significant part in your career, but there has to be more to it than that.
+We all know people that are really smart, but just can’t seem to get it together, in either their personal or professional lives.

 Could something else be driving this?
-Is there something (other than your IQ) that determines your success?
-What other factors could there be that have a positive or negative influence on your chance of success?
+Is there something (other than your I.Q.) that determines your level of success?
+What are the other factors that have an influence on your chances of success?

-While intelligence certainly has an important role in determining our level of achievement, many other factors play a role in our success.
-A few examples of personal traits that play a role are: business acumen, likeability, professionalism, wisdom, tact, attractiveness, confidence, humility and appearance.
-Very few of us rank high across-the-board in all of these measurements.
+While intelligence certainly plays an outsized role in determining our level of achievement, many other factors contribute to our success.
+Business acumen, likeability, professionalism, wisdom, tact, attractiveness, confidence, humility, and appearance all have an impact on our bottom line.
+Very few people rank high across-the-board in all of these measurements.
 We may be very smart and likeable, but lack confidence and professionalism.
 Or we’re attractive and confident, but are lacking in humility and tact.

 Only you can be you

-My belief is that in business, like everything else in life, success is dependent upon many different factors.
-These different personal elements come together to form your character.
+My belief is that in business, like everything else in life, success is dependent upon many different variables.
+These distinctive personal elements all come together to form our character.
 Successful people recognize their character and play to their strengths, taking advantage of their gifts and building their career on the things that they do well.

 the strongest home inspector in the region

-But most importantly, successful people achieve success by trying new things, learning from these attempts and improving.
-Hall of Fame football coach Vince Lombardi Jr said, “The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack in will.”
+But most importantly, successful people achieve success by trying new things, learning from these varied attempts, and using that accumulated knowledge to improve.
+Hall of Fame football coach Vince Lombardi Jr. said, “The difference between a successful person and others is not a lack of strength, not a lack of knowledge, but rather a lack in will.”

 Don’t lack will.
 Keep trying; keep learning; keep improving.
 You will achieve success.
 Guaranteed.